bszonye/civ7-town-trix/README.md

 ## bug fixes
-adjacency arrows now appear every time you place a building.  previously they would only appear the very first time.
+adjacency arrows now appear every time you place a building.  previously they would only appear the very first time.  repairs now clear from the production list when you build them.

 ## compatibility with other mods
 known interactions: